istio/old_mixer_repo/doc/dev/adapters.md

 Operator configuration determines the values of the instances dispatched to an adapter for a template.
 Refer to [Mixer operator configuration](https://istio.io/docs/concepts/policy-and-control/mixer-config.html#handlers) for details.

-The roles of the *template* author, adapter author, and the operator can be summarized as:
+The roles of the template author, adapter author, and the operator can be summarized as:

-* The *template* author defines a *template*, which describes the data Mixer dispatches to adapters, and the interface that the adapter must implement to process that data.
-The supported set of templates within Mixer determine the various types of data an operator can configure Mixer to create and dispatch to the adapters.
+* The template author defines a *template*, which describes the data Mixer dispatches to adapters, and the interface that the adapter must implement to process that data.
+The supported set of templates within Mixer determines the various types of data an operator can configure Mixer to create and dispatch to the adapters.

-* The adapter author selects the templates they want to support based on the functionality the adapter must provide.
+* The adapter author selects the templates he/she want to support based on the functionality the adapter must provide.
   The adapter author's role is to implement the required set of template-specific interfaces to process the data dispatched by Mixer at runtime.